 - sour cream

-- With a potato masher, mash a few times to break up potatoes a bit.
-(Remember - this is Baked Potato Soup, not Mashed Potato Soup, so don't get carried away!!!)
+- To thicken the soup slightly, use a potato masher to break up potatoes just a bit.
+Remember though, this is Baked Potato Soup, not Mashed Potato Soup, so don't get carried away!

-- Remove from heat, serve in bowls with green onions, bacon bits (if you are so inclined), grated cheese and sour cream on the side.
+- Serve with green onions, grated cheese, bacon bits, grated cheese and sour cream on the side.